Hapara/hapara-frontend-assessment/README.md

 - Timestamp in local time,
 - Screenshot provided in `base64` by the mock endpoint

-Only **online** students should be interactive.
-When selected, a drawer should open displaying the student's current URL and browsing history.
+Only **online** students should be interactive and have their details prefetched.
+Selecting an online student opens a drawer displaying their current URL and browsing history.

 ## Expectations